 Special thank you to Ashley Aranda for your expert insight!
 As a personal trainer for over a decade, Ashley has acquired the NASM CPT/ PES / CES credentials, and received a Bachelor degree in health science.

-Be sure to checkout the author’s website, Bethany Michaels, for a chance to collaborate for She’s a Full on Monet.
+Be sure to check out the author’s website, Bethany Michaels, for a chance to collaborate for She’s a Full on Monet.

-Enjoyed this Post?
+Enjoyed This Article?
 Check Out: